pace-neutrons/horace-euphonic-interface/doc/source/index.rst

 of atoms in the unit cell of your calculation.
 To reduce memory consumption, the intensity calculation can be chunked with the ``chunk`` argument to ``CoherentCrystal``.
 This defines the number of q-points that are calculated at once.
-By default the calculation is not chunked at all, so this argument may be useful if you find you are running out of memory (which may cause mysterious crashes!).
+By default the calculation is chunked to calculate 5000 q-points at a time, this is conservative to avoid running out of memory (which can cause mysterious crashes!).
 It is best to use the largest chunk you can get away with based on the amount of memory available and the number of atoms in the unit cell.

 **Reducing Q-points**